Arianna Romero

-Arianna Jeanette Romero Téllez (born 29 July 1992) is an American-born Mexican footballer who plays as a central defender or a fullback for Danish club HB Køge and for the Mexico national team.
+Arianna Jeanette Romero Téllez (born 29 July 1992) is an American-born Mexican footballer who plays as a central defender or a fullback.

 Youth and collegiate career

 Youth

 Romero did not participate in high school soccer at her alma mater, Willow Canyon High School.
 Instead, she played club soccer in Phoenix, Arizona for Sereno SC under Coach Dave Simeone.
 As a midfielder/defender, she helped the Sereno 92 Golden Eagles to eight state championships and three Region IV semifinal appearances.
 Additionally, her squad won 13 tournament titles and was a finalist at the Disney College Showcase.
 Individually, Romero was on the 2009 Arizona Olympic Development Program team that advanced to the semifinals of the Region IV Championship.

 College

-Romero attended the University of Nebraska where she played as a defender for the Cornhuskers.
+Romero attended the University of Nebraska–Lincoln where she played as a defender for the Cornhuskers.
 As a freshman, she started all 21 games and helped the team record five shutouts.
 She scored one goal and served three assists.
 Romero scored the first goal of her career in a match against Texas Tech University in October 2010.
 The game-winning goal helped the Cornhuskers win in overtime.

 During her sophomore season, Romero started every game, scored one goal, and served two assists from the defensive line.
 On 2 September 2011, she scored her second career goal, served two assists and produced a career-high four points during the team's 6–0 defeat of the Arkansas Razorbacks.
 As a junior, Romero missed the first five games of the 2012 season while playing for the Mexico National Under-20 Football Team at the FIFA U-20 Women's World Cup in Japan.
 After her return from the tournament, she started the final 15 games of the season and was part of a defensive unit that posted three shutouts during the season.

 During her final year with the Huskers in 2013, Romero led the defensive line as a center back and helped the team record eight shutouts.
 She was named Second-Team NSCAA All-America, became the 12th Husker All-American, and was awarded Nebraska's NSCAA All-America award.
 The NSCAA All-Region First Team honoree and Big Ten Defender of the Year finished her career having started in all 77 of her career matches.